 Ten reasons to adopt an adult cat at a glance

-Adult cats are overlooked by prospective new cat parents in favour of kittens.
+Adult cats are overlooked by potential new cat parents in favour of kittens.
 Nothing is cuter than a kitten, but there are advantages to adopt an older cat which we look at in this article.

 Don’t shelter cats have issues?